asheroto/Chocolatey-Package-Updater/README.md

 -   Updates the url/checksum and url64/checksum64 (if specified) in the `ChocolateyInstall.ps1` script.
 -   Updates the checksum and checksum64 (if specified) in the `VERIFICATION.txt` file (if it exists).
 -   Updates the version number in the download URL (if specified).
--   Sends an alert to a designated URL.
+-   Sends an email alert when the package has been updated or if there was an error updating the package.
 -   Supports EXE files distributed in the package.
 -   Supports variable and hash table formats for checksum in the `ChocolateyInstall.ps1` script.
 -   Supports single and double quotes for checksum in the `ChocolateyInstall.ps1` script.